Art Quilts by Phyllis

 (19” W x 16”L)

 I love Pierre Bonnard’s paintings, especially his joyful use of color, which has served as his “raisonnement”, his inspiration, upon which he superimposes form.
 His scenes of gardens and water seen through an open window or door left ajar have fascinated me.
 In 2024, while we were staying in Provence, we went to Le Cannet where he once lived and the site of the Bonnard Museum.
 The museum had organized through the city a “Sentier Bonnard”, a trail that one could follow to see the scenes that he had painted.
-It was there that we found ourselves in this surprising corner of color.
-The surprising brillance of the walls framed by non-perpendicular lines, to me, celebrates Bonnard’s harmony of color and form.
+It was there that we found ourselves in this unexpected corner of color.
+The surprising brilliance of the walls framed by non-perpendicular lines, to me, celebrates Bonnard’s harmony of color and form.